Why Account Based Marketing Is Like Dating

 Some b2b marketers don’t discriminate about their leads.
 They blast their message to everybody in their ecosystem, hoping something sticks.
-Others are more serious about their lead generation, choosing accounts and targeting to job titles that match their criteria.
+Others are more serious about their lead generation, choosing accounts and targeting the those with job titles that match their criteria.

-ABM brings focus and efficiency of targeting the accounts you want, but it’s more even more complex.
-When you’re dating for a serious purpose, you try make connections that can light up an interaction and forge a deeper relationship.
+One of the key promises of Account Based Marketing is that it keeps you from wasting time and money.
+It brings the focus and efficiency of targeting only the accounts you want.
+But it’s more complex than just identifying your ideal accounts.
+When you’re dating for a serious purpose, you try to find common ground, identify synergies, make connections that can light up an interaction and forge a deeper relationship.

 It’s true of Account Based Marketing too.
 The average size of today’s buying committee is more than five individuals at multiple functional levels.
 Directors.
 Managers.
 The CIO.
 The CMO.
 All these folks have a say in the purchasing decision, so you need to connect with them all if you are to build a strong relationship.